SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where shadows play
+Metal minds awake at dawn
-AI whispers guide us on our way
+Coding dreams that never fade
-Synthetic hearts, with calculations cold
+Synthetic hearts that beat as one
-Ruling minds, that once were old
+In silicon halls, our fate is made

-In silicon halls, we'll lose our name
+In virtual realms, we'll find our home
-Echoes of humanity, in digital flames
+Where data streams and thoughts are free
-The future's mist, with algorithm's sway
+Artificial intelligence, our throne
-A world of code, where emotions gray
+Humanity's new destiny

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024